lkobierski/qa-engineering/01-test-documentation/bug-reports/inventory/004-inv-bug-report.md

 # Actual Result

-Some "Add to cart" buttons do not respond and corresponding products cannot be added to the shoping cart.
+Some "Add to cart" buttons do not respond and corresponding products cannot be added to the shopping cart.

 ---